-e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the Project area.
+e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the Project result in a safety hazard or excessive noise for people residing or working in the Project Area.
 (No Impact)

-The proposed Project is located adjacent to the Corona Municipal Airport.
+The proposed Project is located approximately 1.5 miles southwest of the Corona Municipal Airport.
 According to the Riverside County Airport Land Use Commission Plan (ALUCP), the airport is owned by the City of Corona and located on land owned by USACE.
 Per the ALUCP, most of the noise generated from the airport is over the Prado Dam.
 This area does not contain sensitive noise receptors (e.g., residences, schools).
 In addition, residential areas immediately to the east dictate that aircraft avoid straight-in landing approaches from that direction.
 The proposed Project is not part of an airport land use plan and would not result in excessive noise since the trail uses would be utilizing active transportation (e.g., bicycles and horses).
 Therefore, no impacts related to a safety hazard or excess noise for people residing or working in the area would result, and no mitigation measures are required.

-f) Would the project impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan?
+f) Would the Project impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan?
 (Less Than Significant Impact)

 The proposed Project entails construction of a multi-use trail.
-A portion of the trail will use Rincon Street which is owned and operated by the City of Corona.
-A review of the City's Local Hazard Mitigation Plan indicates that this roadway is not designated as an evacuation route.
-Similarly, a review of Riverside County documents did not identify the Project area as part of an adopted emergency response or evacuation plan route.
-However, the proposed Project would be required to prepare a TMP (as a Condition of Approval during the Plan Check process) to address construction activities and potential impact to emergency services for both Riverside County and the City of Corona and therefore, impacts would be less than significant, and no mitigation measures are required.
+During construction, vehicles will access the Project site via the Railroad Street (owned and operated by the City of Corona)/ Auto Center Drive (owned and operated by the County of Riverside but within the City of Corona Sphere of Influence) intersection.
+A review of the City of Corona's Local Hazard Mitigation Plan indicates that this roadway is not designated as an evacuation route.
+Similarly, a review of Riverside County documents did not identify the Project Area as part of an adopted emergency response or evacuation plan route.
+However, the proposed Project would be required to prepare a TMP (as a Condition of Approval during the Plan Check process) to address construction activities and potential impact to emergency services for both Riverside County and the City of Corona; therefore, impacts would be less than significant, and no mitigation measures are required.

-g) Would the project expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires?
+g) Would the Project expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires?
 (No Impact)

 The Project site is comprised of developed (e.g., light industrial, dam) and undeveloped land (vegetation).
-According to CalFire's Fire Hazard Severity Zones (FHSZ) in Local Responsibility Areas (Corona) and the Governor's Office of Emergency Services (MyHazards), the Project site is not located in a designated FHSZ.
+According to CalFire's Fire Hazard Severity Zones (FHSZ) (2024) in Local Responsibility Areas (Corona) and the Governor's Office of Emergency Services (MyHazards), the Project site is not located in a designated FHSZ.
 Therefore, the proposed Project would not result in an impact related to exposing people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires, and no mitigation measures are required.